nimeshdilshaan/nimeshdilshaan/README.md

 ## Hi 👋, I'm Nimesh

-- 👋 Hi, I’m @nimeshdilshaan
+- 🌱 I’m currently learning Java
+- 👨‍💻 All of my projects are available at nimeshdilshaan
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Java
 - 📫 How to reach me nimeshdilshan126@gmail.com

 ### 🚀 Languages and Tools: